uk-gov-mirror/ONSdigital.es-functions/README.md

 which triggers a key error once access is attempted.

 #### Parameters:
-lambda_function: Lambda function to test - Type: Function
+lambda_function: Lambda function to test - Type: Function<br>
-environment_variables: Environment Vars to send to function - Type: Dict
+environment_variables: Environment Vars to send to function - Type: Dict<br>
 runtime_variables: Runtime variables to send to function(default is empty dict) - Type: Dict

 #### Return: